grahambrooks/metamorph/README.md

 # Design

-CodeR has been developed to run on the JVM and is written using a combination of Java and Scala.
+metamorph has been developed to run on the JVM and is written using a combination of Java and Scala.
 ANTLR is used for language parsing heavy lifting.